How to effectively enforce alimony?

 What if the borrower is in foreclosure or insolvency?

 There can be many reasons for non-payment of maintenance.
 It may be a kind of revenge against the former spouse (although sadly the child is the main victim of this revenge) and it may also be related to the parent’s overall financial situation.
-For example, if the other parent is in debt and is paying mainly to creditors, whom he or she fears the worse consequences of non-payment.
+For example, if the other parent is in debt and is paying primarily to creditors, whom they fear will be worse off if they are not paid.

-If the debtor is already in foreclosure, you have an advantage over other creditors.
-Alimony is considered a priority debt, or it takes priority over other debts.
+If the debtor is already in execution, you have an advantage over other creditors.
+Alimony is considered a priority debt, or it takes precedence over other debts.
 In the case of wage garnishment, maintenance claims are satisfied not from one-third but from two-thirds of the net wages after deduction of the amount not subject to garnishment.

 If you think your former partner is insolvent, check the information free of charge and online in the insolvency register.
 If your suspicions are confirmed, take your claim to his insolvency practitioner.
 In principle, however, nothing should prevent the debtor from paying maintenance.
 Although he is generally not allowed to dispose of his property in this case, this restriction does not apply to maintenance.